MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 C:\> docker run -it --network=MyTransparentNet --ip=10.80.123.32 windowsservercore cmd
 ```

-### IP assignment on stopped vs. running containers
+## IP assignment on stopped vs. running containers
 Static IP assignment is performed directly on the container's network adapter and must only be performed when the container is in a STOPPED state.
-"Hot-add" of container network adapters or changes to the network stack is not supported while the container is running.
+"Hot-add" of container network adapters or changes to the network stack is not supported (in Windows Server 2016) while the container is running.
+> Note: This behavior is changing on Windows 10, Creators Update as the platform now supports "hot-add".
+This capability will light-up E2E after this [outstanding Docker pull request](https://github.com/docker/libnetwork/pull/1661) is merged

-### Existing vSwitch (not visible to Docker) can block transparent network creation
+## Existing vSwitch (not visible to Docker) can block transparent network creation
 If you encounter an error in creating a transparent network, it is possible that there is an external vSwitch on your system which was not automatically discovered by Docker and is therefore preventing the transparent network from being bound to your container host's external network adapter.

 When creating a transparent network, Docker creates an external vSwitch for the network then tries to bind the switch to an (external) network adapter - the adapter could be a VM Network Adapter or the physical network adapter.
 If a vSwitch has already been created on the container host, *and it is visible to Docker,* the Windows Docker engine will use that switch instead of creating a new one.
 However, if the vSwitch which was created out-of-band (i.e. created on the container host using HYper-V Manager or PowerShell) and is not yet visible to Docker, the Windows Docker engine will try create a new vSwitch and then be unable to connect the new switch to the container host external network adapter (because the network adapter will already be connected to the switch that was created out-of-band).